Post Title: Tied Together with Silk

 With a career as an overseas English teacher, I often had the opportunity to travel and learn about the exotic.
 Silk has always fascinated me.
-Whether I encountered silk in the bold patterns and colors found amid the deep folds of Japanese kimonos or in softer pastel Taiwanese handkerchiefs, silk drew me.
+Whether I encountered it in the bold patterns and colors found amid the deep folds of Japanese kimonos or in softer pastel Taiwanese handkerchiefs, this delicate cloth drew me.
 I once even had the luck to behold some rich silk Vietnamese paintings.
 I could spend hours going through Pakistani Kashmir silk shawls.
 In Indian shops, the glimmering threads slid through my fingertips; the luxurious fabric, so light and soft, felt almost weightless as I slipped on one salwar khamis after another in the dressing room.
+This traditional pant set even came with a dupatta, a low-hanging neck scarf.
 Royalty wore silk and yet there it lay in my path, a common traveler, for me to behold its splendor.
-Over the years, I learned a lot about silk.
+Over the years, I learned a lot about the shimmering material.

 A natural entrepreneur, Helen brokered a deal with the head of the co-op.
 “I live in the Middle East.
 If you ship me an assortment of 500 scarves, I will see to it that every piece gets sold.”
-Helen calculated her price to make sure the Laotian women got a fair wage but also she’d be able to resell them to make a profitable fundraiser for a prison ministry in the United Arab Emirates.
+Helen calculated her price to make sure the Laotian women got a fair wage but at a price low enough when she re-sold them, she would be able to make a profit.
+She planned to sell them to faculty and staff in the United Arab Emirates.
+The proceeds would benefit a prison ministry in Ras Al Khaimah, where our college was located.
 The sale delighted everyone.

 After a month, the shipment arrived and Helen was ready to work her magic on the female staff at our college.
 In the teacher’s lounge, women ooh’d and ah’d over scarves of all sizes and colors.
 Each one held the silky fabrics to their skin, trying to determine which one flattered their complexion best.